 Cast: Fred Astaire, Mickey Rooney, Keenan Wynn, Paul Frees, Joan Gardner, Robie Lester, the Westminster Children’s Choir

 Plot: Friendly mailman S.D.
 Kluger (Fred Astaire) has once again rounded up a cart full of letters about Santa Claus.
 To answer all the questions at once, he decides to share with us the story of Santa’s life.
 Years ago, in a vaguely Eastern European land called Sombertown, a baby is found.
 He’s brought to the town’s mayor, the Burgermeister Meisterburger (Paul Frees), who immediately sends the baby to the local orphanage.
 On the way, though, the Winter Warlock (Keenan Wynn) sends up a terrific snowstorm that snatches the child away.
 The forest animals find him and hide him from the Warlock, taking him to a safe place – the home of an elf family named Kringle.
 The elves name him Kris, raising him as their own.
 As he grows up he learns all of their skills, including making toys.
 Sadly, the elves have mountains of toys that go undelivered thanks to the Burgermeister, even though they were once the royal toymakers to the king.
 Kris eventually grows into a strapping young man with the voice of Mickey Rooney.
 He vows to set out and begin delivering the toys, with an official red-and-white Kringle suit and a penguin named Topper.
 In Sombertown, though, the Burgermeister has outlawed toys entirely.
-Ignoring the decree Kris hands out toys to children, but a schoolteacher named Jessica chastises him for breaking the law.
+Ignoring the decree, Kris hands out toys to children, and a schoolteacher named Jessica chastises him for breaking the law.
 The Burgermeister declares Kris a rebel and orders him arrested, but Kris distracts him with a yo-yo and escapes.
 Kris and Topper turn up in the lands of the Winter Warlock and are captured.
 Before he can destroy them, Kris gives him a wooden train, and Winter’s frozen heart melts away, restoring his humanity.
 Winter offers to use his magic to help Kris in exchange for toys once in a while, and he demonstrates his power by showing him a vision of Jessica, who is wandering the woods looking for him.
 She’s got a handful of letters from the children asking for toys to replace the ones the Burgermeister destroyed, and Kris begins using the Warlock’s tricks to watch over them, to be sure they’re being good, for goodness sake.

 The next night Kris returns to Sombertown with a sleigh full of toys and a list of the good children (which, naturally, he checks twice), and the next morning the Burgermeister is again outraged at the proliferation of toys.
 He orders the doors and windows locked all over town, but Jessica and the animals continue to deliver letters to Kris.
 Refusing to disappoint a child with a special request, Topper suggests Kris try entering homes through the chimney, a task which quickly becomes standard operating procedure.
 The Burgermeister turns over all the houses looking for toys, so Kris starts hiding them in stockings hung to dry by the fireplace.
-The Burgermeister finally uses Jessica to track down the Kringles’s home, and Kris, the Kringles and Winter are all captured and arrested.
-Jessica tries to break Winter out of prison, but the only remnant of his power are some magic kernels of corn.
+The Burgermeister finally uses Jessica to track down the Kringles’ home, and Kris, the Kringles, and Winter are all captured and arrested.
+Jessica tries to break Winter out of prison, but the only remnants of his power are some magic kernels of corn.
 She feeds them to eight of Kris’s reindeer friends, who gain the ability to fly.
 They sweep into the prison and break out the inmates, taking them away.
 With the Kringle home destroyed by the Burgermeister, Kris and his family are now outlaws.
 Kris grows a beard to help disguise himself (doesn’t bother to change his bright red clothes, but, y’know, a beard… that should do the trick) and decides to use an alias.
 The eldest Kringle shows him a medal with his birth name on it: Claus.
 Taking back his real name, he asks Jessica to share it and the two are married in the woods on Christmas Eve while the Kringles decorate the pine trees and place their wedding gifts beneath the boughs.
 With his last burst of magic, Winter fills the trees with brilliant lights.

 Kris and the Kringles march further north and build a home, where they continue to make toys for years.
 Eventually, the Meisterburgers die out, and Kris is able to make his journeys more freely.
 The letters from the children grow more and more frequent, though, and he decides to restrict his deliveries to one night a year, the holiest night, Christmas Eve.